Evridiki: Career turn – collaboration with Korgialas

-In 2009, Evridiki released the album Etsi Ine I Agapi, performing together with Dimitris Korgialas.
-The next year (2010) the CD-single Etsi Apla was released.
+In 2009, Evridiki released the album Etsi Einai I Agapi, performing together with Korgialas.
+The next year (2010) the CD-single "Etsi Apla" was released.
 In 2017, Evridiki collaborated with Lopodites, a local pop-rock band based in Cyprus.
 The collaboration continued in 2018 when she appeared on stage once again with Lopodites and female singer Georgia Kerala (vocalist of the band Ble) at Ravens Music Hall in Limassol.

-Overall, Evridiki is one of the most popular successful and best selling singers in Greece and Cyprus.
-Besides George Theophanous and Dimitris Korgialas, she has worked with important personalities of the Greek music industry; Vasilis Papakonstantinou, Giorgos Hatzinasios, Yannis Spanos, Marios Tokas, Vangelis Dimitriadis, Christos Dantis, Natalia Germanou, Eleni Peta, Antonis and Yannis Vardis, Stelios Rokkos, and Sakis Rouvas.
+Besides George Theophanous and Korgialas, she has worked with other writers in Greek music industry; Vasilis Papakonstantinou, Giorgos Hatzinasios, Yannis Spanos, Marios Tokas, Vangelis Dimitriadis, Christos Dantis, Natalia Germanou, Eleni Peta, Antonis and Yannis Vardis, Stelios Rokkos, and Sakis Rouvas.

 Participation in Eurovision Song Contest

-She represented Cyprus in the Eurovision Song Contest in 1992 (Malmö, Sweden) with the song "Teriazoume" (finishing in eleventh place), and then in 1994 (Dublin, Ireland) with Ime Anthropos Ki Ego.
+She represented Cyprus in the Eurovision Song Contest in 1992 (Malmö, Sweden) with the song "Teriazoume" (finishing in eleventh place), and then in 1994 (Dublin, Ireland) with "Eimai anthropos ki ego".
 The latter caused controversial reactions from critics and the audience due to the song's political allusion to The Cyprus Problem.
 On the other hand, it became a hot favourite to win because of its ethnic sound and her very sentimental performance.
 As with her first entry in the contest two years previously, Evridiki took eleventh place.
 Evridiki also appeared as a backing vocalist in Eurovision on three separate occasions, in 1983, 1986, and 1987.

-In 2007, she was selected to represent Cyprus for a third time, in that year's contest, with a French-language song Comme Ci, Comme Ça whose lyrics were written by Posidonas Giannopoulos and its music composed by Dimitris Korgialas.
+In 2007, she was selected to represent Cyprus for a third time, in that year's contest, with a French-language song "Comme Ci, Comme Ça" whose lyrics were written by Posidonas Giannopoulos and its music composed by Korgialas.
 Despite being one of the favourites to win the competition, it failed to make it through the semi-final stage of the competition finishing 15th.

-In 2008, she appeared at the Junior Eurovision Song Contest 2008 in which she performed the theme song of the contest, Fun in the Sun with her then husband Dimitris Korgialas.
+In 2008, she appeared at the Junior Eurovision Song Contest 2008 in which she performed the theme song of the contest, Fun in the Sun with her then husband Korgialas.

+Personal life

+In 1994, Evridiki married Giorgos Theofanous.
+Together, they had a son Angelos, who was born in November 1996.